 So, what I talked about before, the dizziness, the tiredness, the lethargy, the churning stomach, the nausea are symptoms of anxiety and they are also symptoms of low blood sugar levels.

 And the other thing is if you do have diabetes or you are prone to blood sugar levels, then stress and anxiety can sometimes mean that you exercise less and eat less because you are anxious and that can have an impact on your blood sugar levels.

 So in that context – does anxiety affect blood sugar – yes, it can.

 So if you’re diabetic and you tend towards anxiety, it’s worth just knowing that any changes to your diet and your exercise routines can definitely that your blood sugar levels can be impacted by anxiety.

-You probably know this anyway, your doctor has probably told you that excessive stress can lead to behaviors that aren’t conducive towards having healthy blood sugar levels.
+You probably know this anyway, if you’ve been to see your doctor about anxiety they have probably told you that excessive stress can lead to behaviors that aren’t conducive towards having healthy blood sugar levels.

 So it’s worth just knowing that if you are prone to low blood sugar levels that anxiety can exacerbate what you already have.